 In April 2018, HEVC was reported by Thierry Fautier of Harmonic to be supported in more than 2 billion devices [15].

-In June 2018, in a survey by Unisphere Research and Streaming Media (sponsored by Beamr and Help Me Stream) with 406 responses, 66% of video encoding industry respondents said they were either using HEVC in their current production pipeline (11% in operation, 12% in pilot projects) or were taking steps toward using it within two years [16][17].[18]
+In June 2018, in a survey by Unisphere Research and Streaming Media (sponsored by Beamr and Help Me Stream) with 406 responses, 66% of video encoding industry respondents said they were either using HEVC in their current production pipeline (11% in operation, 12% in pilot projects) or were taking steps toward using it within two years [16][17].

+As of August 2018, ScientiaMobile reported statistics for video capabilities on mobile devices, saying that 78% of usage of iPhones and 57% of usage of Android smartphones involved devices with hardware support for HEVC decoding [18].

 As of September 2018, a developer survey by Bitmovin with 456 respondents from 67 countries (primarily with technical roles, roughly evenly providing live and on-demand video services) reported [19][20]: